- Exhibition Premieres at Amarillo Museum of Art -

 I Owe Myself an Apology, 1998, Mixed media

 Mora’s early mixed media works serve as autobiographical reflections, delving into themes of the female condition, self-exploration, connectivity, and survival.
-These collages intricately weave together personal artifacts, photographs, and painted elements, juxtaposing them to evoke deeper narratives.
+These assemblages intricately weave together personal artifacts, photographs, and painted elements, juxtaposing them to evoke deeper narratives.
 In more recent years, her focus has shifted towards painting, drawing, and paper creations, through which she explores her own transformative journey by blending natural and human elements to craft hybrid beings.
 Embracing the expressive qualities of paper, she employs it as a metaphor for renewal and reinvention, intrigued by its parallels to the mysteries of the brain and mental infirmity.

 Her latest body of work encompasses ceramic sculpture, featured in the series entitled An Inventory of Tools for Coping.
 Each sculptural object symbolizes a distinct mental condition, serving as a mechanism for navigating personal crises.
-While some pieces, like the hammer, are utilitarian in nature, others take on a more abstract and
+While some pieces,

-dysfunctional form; nevertheless, both types carry intrinsic value and aesthetic beauty, embodying Mora’s profound exploration of coping mechanisms and resilience.
+like the hammer, are utilitarian in nature, others take on a more abstract and dysfunctional form; nevertheless, both types carry intrinsic value and aesthetic beauty, embodying Mora’s profound exploration of coping mechanisms and resilience.

 - About the Artist -